 Economic and financial analyses increasingly require both applications of sophisticated quantitative and scientific knowledge and a broad understanding of the international business environment.
-The MS in Global Commerce & Finance (MSGCF) provides robust training in quantitative analysis using applied econometrics, quantitative economics, agents-based/predictive modeling, computer simulations, and visualization that can be applied to international business, economics, and political interactions.
+The Master of Science in Global Commerce & Finance (MSGCF) is a 36-unit or nine-course program over three semesters that provides robust training in quantitative analysis using applied econometrics, quantitative economics, agents-based/predictive modeling, computer simulations, and visualization that can be applied to international business, economics, and political interactions.
+Our MS in Global Commerce and Finance has been designated and approved as a STEM program.

 As global economic integration expands, sound financial decisions in the public and private sectors cannot be based solely on domestic considerations.
 The MSGCF program augments rigorous study in economic theory and analysis with deep examination of the cross-cutting global, regional, and local issues affecting business.
 Curriculum draws on economic theories, applied econometrics, quantitative economics, predictive modeling, and political economy to understand global economic and financial interactions.
 Hands-on training in quantitative research gives our students a competitive edge, allowing them unique insight into international finance and business that takes into account the evolving relationship between commerce and international politics and policy.
 Our transdisciplinary approach creates thoughtful problem solvers who know when to reach across academic boundaries.